 Review of Dublin detention is regulated in Article 80a FNA.
 In case of detention of persons in a Dublin procedure, the legality and the appropriateness of detention shall be revised by a judicial authority in a written procedure at the request of the detainee (not automatically, no oral hearing).
 This review may be requested at any time.
-In case of detention of persons with a Dublin transfer decision who have received this decision in a federal centre or a specific centre for uncooperative asylum seekers, jurisdiction and the procedure for the detention review are governed by the Asylum Act.
+According to a ruling of the Federal Court of 2 May 2016, the review should in principle be conducted within 96 hours after the request.431 In case of detention of persons with a Dublin transfer decision who have received this decision in a federal centre or a specific centre for uncooperative asylum seekers, jurisdiction and the procedure for the detention review are governed by the Asylum Act.

 Again, cantonal practice is very diverse with regard to judicial review.
 National legislation provides for important safeguards, but compliance with these safeguards is not guaranteed in all cantons.
-Unfortunately it is not possible to provide an overview of all cantonal practices.
+Unfortunately, it is not possible to provide an overview of all cantonal practices.